 Becoming Level 3 is a demanding process that requires the candidate to demonstrate exceptional commitment, skill, knowledge, and diplomacy.
 It is a substantial achievement and the highest recognized level of Magic Judge.

-The L3 process is more involved, and therefore I’ve displayed the process in a Step by Step picture.
+The L3 process is more involved, and therefore I’ve displayed the process in a Step by Step picture below.
 There are two Badges on your way to L3.
-One that does not expire (TL on Sides at a large event) and one that does (Badge to TL on Large Event D2) You’ll notice that there are some parts of the process that are going to be weird or near impossible during Covid, so please make sure to read the Transition section.
+One that does not expire (TL on Sides at a large event) and one that does (Badge to TL on Large Event D2).

 If you have ANY questions about where you are in the process, and what you should be doing moving forward, PLEASE reach out to me at Advancement@JudgeAcademy.com so we can open a dialogue and find a solution that works for you.